SimonSvarre/CarSimulator/README.md

 ### Custom Physics Engine

-The simulation includes a custom-built rigid body physics engine — no third-party physics library is used.
+The simulation includes a custom built rigidbody physics engine, no third-party physics library is used.
 It handles:

-- Rigid body dynamics (forces, torques, linear & angular velocity)
+- Rigidbody dynamics (forces, torques, linear & angular velocity)
 - Collision detection and resolution between shapes (circles and rectangles)
 - Surface friction and material properties

-### Pacejka Tire Model ("Magic Formula")
+### Pacejka Tire Model

 Tire forces are calculated using the **Pacejka tire model**, a well-established model used in real vehicle dynamics research.
 It computes realistic lateral force, longitudinal force, and aligning torque based on slip angle and longitudinal slip.